MIPS architecture: Calling conventions

-A few attempts have been made to replace O32 with a 32-bit ABI that resembles N32 more.
+A few attempts have been made to replace O32 with a 32-bit ABI that resembles N32 more than O32.
 A 1995 conference came up with MIPS EABI, for which the 32-bit version was quite similar.
 EABI inspired MIPS Technologies to propose a more radical "NUBI" ABI additionally reuse argument registers for the return value.
 MIPS EABI is supported by GCC but not LLVM, and neither supports NUBI.